ericpearson1313/gg264_enc/README.md

 Since then I've been reducing the minimum hardware feature set for a first working version, where the video encoder can be run at realtime to measure performance and latency.

+### Core Process module
-I believe that minimal hardware is centered around a fully featured transform block encoder.
+A minimal hardware enocder, with the maximum potential, is centered around a transform block rate-distortion process encoder.
+This is where hardware development will start.
+This process module will be intially implementented and verified as combinatorial logic.
+Synthesis results will give area and timing.
+Timing and area optimization is next, after which, the design will be pipelined to increase its throughput.

 ## Planning